wzip/DataUndersampler/README.md

-simple undersampler for Python 2.7
+Simple Undersampler for Python 2.7
 A simple program for undersampling assymetric data sets saved in CSV format

 The purpose of this program is to make quick undersampled data sets